On Robustness of Individualized Decision Rules: Numerical Studies

-For all simulation settings, we consider binary-armed randomized trials with equal probabilities of patients being assigned to each treatment group.
-We use $l1$-DC-CVaR, $l2$-DC-CVaR and GK-DC-CVaR to represent the methods of estimating optimal IDRs under $M_0(d)$ with three different penalties on $f$ in Problem \eqref{dc obj} respectively.
-Here ``$l1$" and ``$l2$" refer to the $l_1$ and $l_2$ penalties. ``GK" represents using Gaussian radial basis functions with bandwidth $\varsigma$ to learn the optimal IDR.
-In all our numerical studies, we set $\gamma = 0.5$.
+We conduct extensive simulation studies and real data analysis to illustrate the performance of our proposed method.
+For all simulation settings, we consider binary randomized trials with equal probabilities of patients being assigned to each treatment group.
+The performance will be similar when the difference in terms of the treatment assigned probabilities is not too large.
+In the extremely unbalanced case, the variance of the empirical approximation \eqref{dc obj} could be large, which thus requires a large sample to achieve desired performance.
+For the ease of presentation, we only present results of estimated optimal IDRs under $M_{0,\gamma}(d)$ with the $l_2$ penalty on $f$ in Problem \eqref{dc obj}, where $f$ is a linear function of $\Xb$.
+We denote this method as $l2$-$\text{CVaR}_\gamma$.

 All tuning parameters are selected based on the $10$-fold-cross-validation procedure.
-We select the tuning parameter that maximizes the empirical average of $M_0(d)$ on the validation data set.
-We compare our methods with the following three methods: \begin{itemize} \item[(1)] $l_1$-PLS by \cite{qian2011performance} with basis function $(1, \Xb, A, \Xb A)$; \item[(2)] RWL by \cite{zhou2017residual} with linear kernel; \item[(3)] RWL by \cite{zhou2017residual} with Gaussian kernel. \end{itemize} Since we only consider the randomized design study, we do not compare those methods designed for observational studies such as \cite{zhang2012robust}.
+We select the tuning parameter that maximizes the empirical average of $M_{0,\gamma}(d)$ on the validation set.
+We compare our methods with the following four methods: (1) the $l_1$-PLS by \cite{qian2011performance} with the basis function $(1, \Xb, A, \Xb A)$; (2) the RWL by \cite{zhou2017residual} with the linear kernel and the $l_2$ penalty.
+Note that RWL used the same truncated hinge loss as ours; (3) the $\gamma$-quantile optimal treatment regime denoted by $\text{IPWEQ}_\gamma$ (\cite{wang2017quantile}); (4) the model-based $\gamma$-quantile regression for the optimal treatment regime denoted by $\text{QR}_\gamma$ (\cite{linn2017interactive,xiao2019robust}).
+All results are based on 100 replications.

+Since we only consider the randomized design study where $A$ is either $1$ or $-1$ with equal probabilities, we do not compare those methods designed for observational studies such as (\cite{zhang2012robust}).